vinej/react-portal/README.md

-# reactboard
+# react-portal
-An exemple DashBoard application using React / Redux and Mobx
+A portal exemple using React / Redux and Mobx

 ## Installation
 * npm install
 * npm start

 Notes:
-* You need to install 'reactboardserver' to run the application
+* You need to install 'react-portal=server' to run the application

 * This example is built with the help of Stephen Grider course 'Advanced React with Redux' (excellent) and some Internet information about Mobx.